tensorflow/community/rfcs/20200810-tf-internal-api.md

 method/class change.

 Historically, Keras was an internal component of TF, and relies heavily on a lot of private TF utilities and functionalities that are not part of the public API.
-Exposing those functions into public APIs will be very confusing to the end user, since those functions are useful to framework-builders, but not typical TensorFlow users.
-In addition, these utilities would be overly restricted by the standard TensorFlow API contract, as we would like to change/remove them more often than the existing core API.
+Exposing those functions into public APIs will be very confusing to the end user who uses tf to build/train models, since those functions are useful to framework-builders, but not typical TensorFlow users.

 ## Design Proposal

-Add a new namespace "tensorflow.internal" to host the framework building/testing related APIs. <b>(See alternative naming in the sections below, the naming of the namespace will be discussed in the design meeting.)</b>
+Add a new namespace "tensorflow._internal" to host the framework building/ testing related APIs that are currently used by other high level API in TF (Keras, and estimator, etc.).
+This name space will be treated as a protected API, which shouldn't be used by the end users.
+It will have no API contract compared to core TF API.
+TF side must be aware of the usage from client lib, so that it can properly test the change to any of those internal API before TF side making any backward incompatible change.

 ### Backward compatibility
-The contract for all the APIs under this namespace is looser compared to core TF API.
-It will remain backward compatible for at least 1 minor TF release.

-This means for any API that is added in 2.x release, it will remain the same in 2.x+1.
-If we choose to remove the same API, we will mark it as deprecated in 2.x+1, and delete it at 2.x+2 release.
-TensorFlow is released every 3 months, and this will give enough time for all the clients to change to the new API/alternative.

-Any deprecation and backward incompatible API change will be explicitly called out in TF release notes.
-This applies to both core API and "internal" API.
+There is no API contract for all the functions under this namespace.
+TF side can make any backward incompatible change at any time.
+To prevent any breakage caused on the client side, TF must be aware who is using this API, so that any changes to those API will be verified against the client code.

 ### Acceptance Criteria
-The candidate of the "internal" API should:
+The candidate of the "_internal" API should:

 1. Does NOT fit for core TF API, otherwise it should be exposed as core TF API.
-1. Are effectively required to build/test/deploy a framework or library on top of TensorFlow, or to integrate such a framework into TensorFlow's API.
+1. Are currently used by other high level API to build/test/deploy a framework or library on top of TensorFlow, or to integrate such a framework into TensorFlow's API.
-1. Mature enough and won't change behavior/interface for every release.
 1. Non-trivial, otherwise the function should be copied to the client side.
-1. Widely used in the implementation of TF public APIs (i.e. new functionality isn’t immediately added to the tf.internal namespace)
+1. Widely used in the implementation of TF public APIs or test TF related features. (i.e. new functionality isn’t immediately added to the tf._internal namespace)
-1. Has at least two downstream libraries which are known to need it.

 TF API owners will review the new API proposal, and follow the existing review process for core TF API.

+### Lifespan of the internal API
+The internal API should serve as a temporary solution for the client side, and they should gradually migrate to alternative public TF core API, or other approaches.
+Once all the usage for a certain internal API has been removed, it will be deleted from the internal API namespace.

 ### Documentation and Docstring
 The "internal" API should have the same style and standard as the core TensorFlow API, which is documented [here](https://github.com/tensorflow/community/blob/master/governance/api-reviews.md#docstrings).
-We should explicitly list out the difference between "internal" API and core API, and also choose a different place on tensorflow.org so that existing user are not confused.
+We will hide this from the documentation site, since the end users are the target audience for this API.

 ### Naming and sub namespace
 Similar "internal" APIs should be grouped together as sub namespaces, e.g., test related APIs should live under "tf.internal.test".
 This is aligned with the existing TF naming conversion.

-Try not to export experimental APIs since the "internal" API should be mature enough.

 ### Current candidate
 The following list is created from the private TF method usage within Keras,